vbosstb/APIs/Guidelines.md

-    This is a regular paragraph.
+    This is a regular paragraph:

     <table>
         <tr>